 A home is a great investment because you build equity with every payment you make.

-HELOC and cash out refinances may both provide you with cash using your homes equity, they are very different.
+HELOC and cash-out refinancing may provide you with cash using your home’s equity; they are very different.

 There are cash-out refinancing options for conventional loans as well as FHA loans.

 Cash-out Refinance Pros and Cons

 What are Home Equity Loans and HELOCs?

 HELOC, short for a home equity line of credit.
 A HELOC loan is basically the same thing as a home equity loan except instead of getting the money in a lump sum you will have a line of credit you can borrow from as needed.

 Using the equity in your home as collateral, you’re able to get a second mortgage loan.
 A HELOC is a separate loan on your home, and you will have a second payment to make each month.